Hindu wedding: Agniparinayana, Parikrama, Pradakshina, or Mangal Phera (circumambulation of the sacred fire)

 The Vedic fire ritual in a traditional Hindu wedding.

 This is an auspicious and important part of the marriage ceremony.
 It consists in walking around the sacred fire (clockwise) three or four (less often five, but sometimes seven) times.
-This aspect of the ceremony and the one that follows, namely Saptapadi (seven steps) - constitute the most important part, in as much as it legalises the marriage according to Hindu custom and tradition.
+This aspect of the ceremony and the one that follows, namely Saptapadi (seven steps) - constitute the main part, in as much as it legalises the marriage according to Hindu custom and tradition.
 These two aspects of the marriage ceremony establish an indissoluble matrimonial bond between the couple.

 In many communities, the saptapadi and agniparinayana have been merged into one ritual; and hence they circumambulate the fire seven times (saat phere).

 In the first three rounds the bride leads the Groom as they circle together around the sacred fire.
 From the fourth round, the Groom leads the bride around the sacred fire.

 In each round around the sacred fire, an appropriate mantra is recited which expresses noble sentiments in relation to their future matrimonial life.
 Each round culminates in both the bride and the bridegroom placing offerings or ahutis of fried rice in the sacred fire.
 The Hindu religion emphasises enjoyment of life as well as the discharging of family, social and national responsibilities.

 During the first three rounds, God's blessings and help are sought, loyalty to each other is emphasised and a promise to keep in mind the well-being and care of the future children is made.

 In the last four rounds (led by the Groom) they promise that they will lead their life according to the tenets of the Hindu religion, namely Satya and Dharma or Truth and devotion to duty; that they will always ensure that the bridegroom can rely on her to carry out her family, religious and household duties; that they will always support each other in all their endeavours; and that they forever belong to each other and will remain friends forever.

 The bridegroom then places his hand on the bride's head and states that henceforth she will be his wife and he will shield her against any danger or harm.

 At the end of the four rounds they shall exchange seats, the bride accepting her seat to the left of the bridegroom (vaamaang).